fernandagil/ms4-plants-shop/README.md

 **Images**:

-- The images used for the main page, blog and background were selected to provide the website with a 'real' plants shop appearence.
+- The images used for the main page, blog and background were selected to provide the website with a 'real' plants shop appearance.
 These belong to [Ceyda Çiftci](https://unsplash.com/@ceydaciftci) in [Unsplash](https://unsplash.com/)
 - All the images used as product images belong to [Severin Candrian](https://unsplash.com/@feeypflanzen) in [Unsplash](https://unsplash.com/)

 <span id="1-UX-4"></span>